This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Conference agenda and resources

-We’ll be hearing from experts on:
+We heard from experts on:

 • how modernising governance can ensure sustainability and success

-• important legal changes and sector trends that will affect you as a trustee and your organisation
+• important legal changes and sector trends

 • strategic planning and future proofing

-• how to get your board dynamics right.
+• how to get board dynamics right.

 Session one: Modernising governance: what needs to change, and why, to ensure sustainability and success